-- "We must promote front-end policies that are pro-active in addressing the systemic issues." - "We have reached a critical mass of awareness.
-Our communities are ready to take action and lead local criminal justice reform." - "Neighborhood safety is about more than the absence of crime.
-It is about the opportunity for residents to call a neighborhood home, public spaces that are vibrant, well cared for and active, and shared trust between government and its constituents that allows for partnership at all levels."
-The Mayor's Action Plan for Neighborhood Safety, NYC Mayor's Office of Criminal Justice - "City agencies need to reframe the concept of public safety by addressing the underlying drivers of crime."
-The Mayor's Action Plan for Neighborhood Safety, NYC Mayor's Office of Criminal Justice - "Individual police officers are often unfamiliar with the history of their department or institution, especially as it concerns race relations.
+- "Cooperation with the law begins with trust in it and not fear of it." - "The central goal of the criminal justice system must be to increase cooperation and trust between individuals and the state. - "You cannot improve policing by waiting for someone to die, we need to get in front of the problem." - "Aspects of public infrastructure such as highways, street lighting, and clean water are public goods.
+Public safety is a public good and deserves the same investment." - "Importantly, these values have never been "anti-police."
+We will mandate interventions to improve officer health." - "There is a new benchmark for evaluating police practices, and it is the impact of a policy and practice upon perceived police legitimacy within the community." - "Legitimacy in policing is not a police program, initiative, or set of policies.
+It is a measure of success." - "Public safety is best when applied fairly." - "We must promote front-end policies that are pro-active in addressing the systemic issues." - "Police agencies must create policy with neighborhood residents, not for them." - "We have reached a critical mass of awareness.
+Now we need action." - "Neighborhood safety is about more than the absence of crime.
+It is about the opportunity for residents to call a neighborhood home, public spaces that are vibrant, well cared for and active, and shared trust between government and its constituents that allows for partnership at all levels." - "City agencies need to reframe the concept of public safety by addressing the underlying drivers of crime." - "Individual police officers are often unfamiliar with the history of their department or institution, especially as it concerns race relations.
 Most training academies don't teach the darker sides of policing history."
-Kuhn, S. and Lurie, S. "American Police Must Own Their Racial Injustices".
-7/18/2018.
-The American Prospect